 Band III (174 – 230 MHz)

+NOTE: DRM+ to be included here]

 Band III, the frequency range between 174 and 230 MHz is used for analogue television and DAB.
 Under GE06 it is planned for DAB and DVB-T services.
 Band III is the primary spectrum range for the introduction of radio broadcasting using the DAB platform carrying a mix of DAB Classic, DAB+ and DMB-Audio based audio services per DAB multiplex.
 The DAB platform as the dedicated radio broadcasting system deliver radio content in terms of several programs bundled to generate a single multiplex which is transmitted within the intended bandwidth of 1.75 MHz.
 Clearly, broadcasters who are not in a position to fill an entire multiplex will need to share a multiplex with others.

-DRM (DRM+ configuration) is not yet included in this section of this document as it is not currently standardized for use in Band III.
-After a modification of the DRM ETSI standard that includes VHF band III DRM+ will be added.
+The measurements and field trials have confirmed the technical parameters, and comparisons of coverage area have been performed between FM in VHF band II and DRM also as with DAB in VHF band III and DRM.
+In addition, protection ratio measurements have been performed and planning models have been used to predict coverage.
+The results from both German sites show that DRM works well in all VHF bands including VHF band III.

+GE06, chapter 5.1.3, gives that a digital entry in the Plan may also be notified with characteristics different from those appearing in the Plan, for transmissions in the broadcasting service or in other primary terrestrial services operating in conformity with the Radio Regulations, provided that the peak power density in any 4 kHz of the above-mentioned notified assignments shall not exceed the spectral power density in the same 4 kHz of the digital entry in the Plan.
+Such use shall not claim more protection than that afforded to the above-mentioned digital entry.
+DRM fulfils these requirements and can therefore be planned in Band III.

+DRM (DRM+ configuration) will be included into ITU-R BS.1114 as System G at the meeting of ITU WP6A in May 2011 and with its planning parameters DRM into ITU-R BS.1660 respectively.
+The DRM consortium will strive to include band III into the DRM ETSI standard in 2011.
+So the standardisation process to use DRM in Band III will be finished lately at the end of 2011. .

 DRM and DAB share the same modulation scheme, audio codecs and data applications, and are fully interoperable from a listener’s perspective.
 By providing an automatic two-way service linking.
 DAB and DRM signals can be complimentary.
 DAB provides an efficient multiplex solution for multiple broadcasters sharing the same coverage area, while DRM is suitable for individual broadcasters like community stations or single local/regional services.